swiftlang/swift-book/TSPL.docc/ReferenceManual/Expressions.md

 XXX OUTLINE:

-- a `repeat` expression must contain one or more `each` expressions and has the shape `repeat <#repetition pattern#>`
+- A `repeat` expression must contain one or more `each` expressions and has the shape `repeat <#repetition pattern#>`

 - TODO list of contexts where expansion is supported